SuryaR08/SuryaR08/README.md

 # Surya R - Full Stack Developer and AI Enthusiast

 👋 Hello!
-I'm **Surya R**, a passionate and dedicated professional currently pursuing my Bachelor of Technology in Artificial Intelligence and Data Science at Chennai Institute of Technology.
-With a keen interest in full stack web development, data science, and machine learning, I strive to unlock the power of data and technology to drive innovation and make impactful contributions.
+I'm **Surya R**, a passionate Full Stack Developer and aspiring Data Scientist, currently pursuing a B.Tech in Artificial Intelligence and Data Science at Chennai Institute of Technology.
+With a strong interest in web development, data science, and machine learning, I aim to harness the power of technology to drive innovation and deliver impactful solutions.

 ## 🚀 Skills and Expertise